Pinkerton (album): Music and lyrics

-Pinkerton features a darker, more abrasive sound than Weezer's debut.
+Like Weezer's debut, Pinkerton is an alternative rock album with elements of power pop and heavy metal, but with a darker, less polished sound.
+According to Stephen Thomas Erlewine of AllMusic, "The guitars rage and squeal, the beats are brutal and visceral, the vocals are mixed to the front, filled with overlapping, off-the-cuff backing vocals ...
+In short, it sounds like the work of a live band."

+The lyrics feature self-deprecating humor.
 Writing from a more direct and personal perspective, Cuomo wrote of his dysfunctional relationships, sexual frustration, and struggles with identity.
-The album charts his "cycle between 'lame-o and partier'".
-At just under thirty-five minutes, Pinkerton is, according to Cuomo, "short by design".
-Genre-wise, critics have described the album as alternative rock, emo, power pop, pop-punk, and lo-fi.
+Pinkerton charts his "cycle between 'lame-o and partier'".
+Erlewine described it as a "singer-songwriter record representing Rivers Cuomo's bid for respectability".

-The first song, "Tired of Sex", written before the release of the Blue Album, has Cuomo describing meaningless sex encounters with groupies, reciting his list of encounters and wondering why true love eludes him.
-"Across the Sea" was inspired by a letter Cuomo received from a Japanese fan: "When I got the letter, I fell in love with her.
-It was such a great letter.
+At just under 35 minutes, Pinkerton is, according to Cuomo, "short by design".
+The first song, "Tired of Sex", written before the release of the Blue Album, has Cuomo describing meaningless sex with groupies and wondering why true love eludes him.
+"Across the Sea" was inspired by a letter Cuomo received from a Japanese fan: "When I got the letter, I fell in love with her ...
 I was very lonely at the time, but at the same time I was very depressed that I would never meet her."

 "The Good Life" chronicles the rebirth of Cuomo after an identity crisis as an Ivy League loner.
-Cuomo, who felt isolated at Harvard, wrote the song after "becoming frustrated with that hermit's life I was leading, the ascetic life.
+Cuomo, who felt isolated at Harvard, wrote it after "becoming frustrated with that hermit's life I was leading, the ascetic life.
 And I think I was starting to become frustrated with my whole dream about purifying myself and trying to live like a monk or an intellectual and going to school and holding out for this perfect, ideal woman.
 And so I wrote the song.
 And I started to turn around and come back the other way."